 The operating temperature of each ranges from -40 degrees (F.) to 122 degrees.
 The storage temperature of these night vision goggles goes from -55 degrees to 158 degrees.
-Finally, all have a 2-year warranty.
+All have a 2-year warranty.

 The diopter, which allows you to adjust the focus for one eye, has adjustments from -6 to +2, except (according to the ATN site) for the NVG7-3 which is -2 to +6 (though that may just be a typographical error on the site).
 In either case, this gives you nine possible settings for the diopter.

 The rest of the features discussed in this section

-All four ATN models are rated as water resistant, which is generally lower in quality than waterproof.
+All ATN models are rated as water resistant, which is generally lower in quality than waterproof.
 If you really need a waterproof model, check out the Armasight (FLIR) night vision goggles instead.
 That said, there is conflicting information on the ATN site.
 In one place it says “water resistant”, but elsewhere it says “waterproof”.
 I would think that a product of such high quality and specifications would be waterproof.

 Each model has what ATN calls Proshield lens coating and their Total Darkness IR System.
 You can kind of guess from the names what each of those things does, but actual descriptions of them are not easy to find.